exaexa/hs19/u2/README.md

 Combination of Reader and Writer monads that can do both of these things at once can be either simulated by State (this is a simple solution that everyone should be able to do), implemented manually (for some bonus points), re-used from the library implementation of Reader-Writer-State monad combination called [RWS](https://hackage.haskell.org/package/transformers-0.5.6.2/docs/Control-Monad-Trans-RWS-CPS.html#t:RWS) (for more bonus points!), OR, most correctly, combined from the two basic monads using a monad transformer, as `ReaderT env (Writer log) a` (for a vast amount of bonus points!!!).

-Finally, there are 2 different monad libraries that implement both Reader, Writer and RWS: `mtl` and `transformers`.
+Finally, N.B. there are 2 different monad libraries that implement both Reader, Writer and RWS: `mtl` and `transformers`.
 These differ by construction (the first one uses multiparameter type classes, the second one uses associated types), but from your point of view, the functionality should be roughly the same.
 If you can, use `transformers` for it is newer, cleaner and generally better.

 # Submission

+Create a cabal package named `yourSurname2` (just like in Homework 1).
-Name the project `slepys-format`, pack it in a Cabal package as usual, and submit to the corresponding field in SIS.
+Configure cabal that the package builds a single executable called `slepys-format`.
+Use `cabal sdist` to obtain a redistributable, and submit to the corresponding field in SIS as usual.

 Before submission, check that the program can be executed using `cabal run`, there are no reasonable deficiencies that would be reported by `hlint`, and the